-- This request must reach the AMC by Wednesday of the week before the requested flight, at the latest, to allow the test flight to be included in the TSA management planning.
+- This request must reach the AMC until Wednesday of the week before the requested flight, to allow the test flight to be included in the ASRO (Airspace Reservation Overview Switzerland).

-- On working days, late requests may still be made until 1200LT of the day before the planned flight.
-Flight acceptance will be subject to the availability of TSAs.
+- On office days, late requests may still be made until 1200LT of the day before the planned flight.
+Flight acceptance will be subject to the availability of TRAs.

-- The same form must also be sent to testflight-eastA9(at)skyguide.ch no later than two hours before ETD for pre-notification to the ATC Unit concerned.
+- The same form must also be sent to testflight-eastA9(at)skyguide.ch not later than two hours before ETD for pre-notification to the ATC Unit concerned.

 - After sending the form, the test pilot must contact ATC via telephone (+41 43 931 69 60) for detailed coordination of the flight, including the maximum level to be used.

-- The operator will be informed of all restrictions and conditions by the ATC Unit responsible.
+- The operator will be informed about all restrictions and conditions by the ATC Unit responsible.

-For safety and efficiency reasons, no more than one test flight pattern at the same time in airspace C or D can be accepted.
+For safety and efficiency reasons, no more than one test flight can be accepted at the same time in airspace C or D.

 In the event of heavy IFR traffic or other unusual situations, the flight may be delayed, cancelled or suspended by the appropriate ATC unit.